-On the narrative front, as expected, the show devolved from merely incoherent to utterly chaotic.
-I knew it would be nearly impossible to keep any cohesive narrative across the whole thing once images started getting swapped, so I didn’t try to create one with the initial group of “seed” photos.
+On the narrative front, as expected, the show devolved from patchy-at-best to utterly chaotic.
+I knew it would be nearly impossible to keep any cohesive narrative across the whole thing once images started getting swapped, so I didn’t try to create one with the initial group of seed photos.
 Instead, I put up several smaller groupings of images that worked together thematically or visually, and hoped for the best.
 I wasn’t really surprised to find that even this wasn’t sustainable after the first few swaps; even rearranging images occasionally, which I did for most of the two days, maintaining even the slimmest of visual threads was difficult.
-No one seemed to care but me, so this wasn’t too big a deal, but it does challenge the criticism I often hear of contemporary photo projects, that the only thing tying the photos together is a high-concept statement; as I knew going in, it just isn’t that easy to layer narrative or cohesion over a bunch of unrelated images.
+No one seemed to care but me, so this wasn’t too big a deal, but it does challenge the criticism I often hear of contemporary photo projects, that the only thing tying the photos together is a high-concept statement.
+As I knew going in, it just isn’t that easy to layer narrative or cohesion over a bunch of unrelated images.

 Giveitaway, giveitaway, giveitaway now:

 Surprisingly, questions of value or giving work away never came up at the show itself.
 I heard plenty of that before the show, to the extent that I started to wonder whether someone who makes money as a photographer can ever truly experience or participate in photography in the ways the rest of the world now does.
 I had a few conversations prior to the show that went like this:

 Me: (after describing show)… want to bring a photo to swap?

 Aspiring or Already-Pro Artist/Photog: Why would I ever want to do that?
 I don’t give my work away.

 Me: Well, don’t bring your work.
 Take a photo of the inside of your freezer, print it, bring it.

 APP: I don’t want anyone to see that and think it represents my work!